YevhenNesvit/PortaOneTestTask/README.md

 If there are more than one word in text input getFirstUniqueChar method split this phrase by space(s) into String array and concatenate the first unique chars of every word into one.

-To test it please run Test method, type or copy and paste some text into console and type Ctrl + D
+To test it please run Test method, type or copy and paste some text into console type Enter and after Ctrl + D